In this blog post, we will be doing a thorough review of TradingView.

 Be mindful that TradingView is not a trading platform per se.
 They do support a number of brokers that you can connect to it in order to perform buy/sell orders, but if your broker is not supported, you might not be able to perform live trading on the platform.

-At the time of writing, the brokers supported are:
+As of September 2021, the brokers supported are:

 - Saxo Group